kazvee/currency-xchange/README.md

 ### Disclaimer

-This project was built for educational purposes only.
+This project was built by for educational purposes only.
 The exchange rate data shown is solely for illustrative and informational purposes.
-Any use of the data shown for actual financial transactions or decisions is explicitly forbidden.
+Any use of the data shown for actual financial transactions or decisions is explicitly forbidden. 💸